kcombs15/Summer2024/README.md

     - Under Notebook select "Python 3 pykernel"
     - To close Jupyter Lab, return to the command prompt and simultaneously press `Ctrl` + `c` keys
   - Create an account on [Free Code Camp](https://www.freecodecamp.org/) and enroll in the [Legacy Python for Everybody](https://www.freecodecamp.org/learn/python-for-everybody/#python-for-everybody) class and work on Lessons 1 - 10.
 Recommended schedule breakdown below:
     - Wednesday: Lessons 1 - 4 (Introduction)
     - Thursday: Lessons 5 - 6 (Novice and Intermediate Variables and Expressions)
     - Friday: Lessons 7 - 10 (Conditional Structures and Functions)

 ### Week 2
 - GitHub Website
   - Add one of the supported [Jekyll themes](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/adding-a-theme-to-your-github-pages-site-using-jekyll) to your website ([click here](https://pages.github.com/themes/) to see the theme options)
-  - Make sure you have or add the following pages to your website: Home, About Me, Experience, and Summer 2024 Updates [click here to read more about adding page](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/adding-content-to-your-github-pages-site-using-jekyll#adding-a-new-page-to-your-site)
+  - Make sure you have or add the following pages to your website: Home, About Me, and Experience [click here to read more about adding page](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/adding-content-to-your-github-pages-site-using-jekyll#adding-a-new-page-to-your-site)
-  - Turn your "Summer 2024 Updates" page into a blog and add a blog post introducing yourself [click here to read more about creating blog posts](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/adding-content-to-your-github-pages-site-using-jekyll#adding-a-new-post-to-your-site)
+- GitHub
+  - Enroll and complete the GitHub [Review Pull Requests](https://github.com/skills/review-pull-requests) and [Resolve Merge Requests](https://github.com/skills/resolve-merge-conflicts) courses
 - Python
   - Work on [Legacy Python for Everybody](https://www.freecodecamp.org/learn/python-for-everybody/#python-for-everybody) Lessons 11 - 35.
 Recommended schedule breakdown below:
     - Monday: Lessons 11 - 14 (Loops and Iterations)